All-Optical Photonic Crystal Bolometer with Ultra-Low Heat Capacity for Scalable Thermal Imaging: Discussions

 \section{Discussions}

-Our photonic crystal bolometer achieves a specific detectivity of $D^* \approx 1.1 \times 10^7~\mathrm{Jones}$ and a thermal time constant of $34~\mu \mathrm{s}$ at ambient temperature and pressure.
-This performance point, shown in Fig.~\ref{fig:benchmark}, is distinguished by its speed, as the $4.7~\mathrm{kHz}$ bandwidth is more than an order of magnitude faster than that of many high-sensitivity uncooled bolometers, including resistive and nano-thermoelectric platforms.
+Our photonic crystal bolometer achieves a specific detectivity of $D^* \approx 1.1 \times 10^7~\mathrm{Jones}$ and a thermal time constant of $27~\mu \mathrm{s}$ at ambient temperature and pressure.
+This performance point, shown in Fig.~\ref{fig:benchmark}, is distinguished by its speed, as the $5.9~\mathrm{kHz}$ bandwidth is more than an order of magnitude faster than that of many high-sensitivity uncooled bolometers, including resistive and nano-thermoelectric platforms.

-For a single-mode bolometer limited by TRN \cite{PhysRevX.10.041046}, the fundamental detectivity is set by the thermal conductance, $D^*_\mathrm{limit} \propto 1/\sqrt{G_\mathrm{th}}$, or equivalently $D^*_\mathrm{limit} \propto \sqrt{\tau_{\mathrm{th}}/C_\mathrm{th}}$ at fixed $C_\mathrm{th}$.
+For a single-mode bolometer limited by TRN \cite{PhysRevX.10.041046}, the fundamental detectivity is set by the thermal conductance, $D^*_\mathrm{limit} \propto 1/\sqrt{G_\mathrm{th}}$, or equivalently $D^*_\mathrm{limit} \propto \sqrt{\tau_{\mathrm{th}}/C_\mathrm{th}}$ at fixed $C_\mathrm{th}$ in the linear regime mentioned earlier.
 Thus, for a given pixel heat capacity, the TRN-limited performance follows a single $D^*_\mathrm{limit}(\tau_{\mathrm{th}})$ curve along which changes in $G_\mathrm{th}$ move the operating point.
-For the present pixel, based on the measured thermal resistance and calculated heat capacity, this trade-off is shown by a dashed green line in Fig.~\ref{fig:benchmark}, and the green cross marks the corresponding TRN-limited operating point $D^*_\mathrm{limit} \approx 3.1 \times 10^8~\mathrm{Jones}$.
-Lowering $G_\mathrm{th}$ -- for example by operating in vacuum to suppress convection -- would increase $D^*_\mathrm{limit}$ at the expense of a longer thermal time constant, whereas increasing $G_\mathrm{th}$ (e.g. at higher gas pressure) would trade sensitivity for speed.
+For the present pixel, based on the measured thermal resistance and calculated heat capacity, this trade-off is shown by a dashed green line in Fig.~\ref{fig:benchmark}, and the green cross marks the corresponding TRN-limited operating point $D^*_\mathrm{limit} \approx 3 \times 10^8~\mathrm{Jones}$.
+Lowering $G_\mathrm{th}$ -- for example by operating in vacuum to suppress convection -- would increase $D^*_\mathrm{limit}$ at the expense of a longer thermal time constant.
 Because our architecture enables a small pixel heat capacity, the corresponding TRN curve in Fig.~\ref{fig:benchmark} lies above the envelope of reported uncooled LWIR detectors over the $\tau_{\mathrm{th}}$ range shown, so that at a given thermal time constant a TRN-limited implementation of this architecture could, in principle, achieve higher specific detectivity.